 What Are Normal Foetal Movements?

-It is estimated that at seven-months a foetus that sleeps 95% of the time also moves nearly 50 times every hour.
+It is estimated that at seven-months, a foetus that sleeps 95% of the time also moves nearly 50 times every hour.
 This movement includes those you can feel, like kicking and stretching, as well as those you can’t, like blinking.
 It is estimated that every baby has unique movements by this period.
 This makes it hard to say if one type of movement is bad or good.

 Doctors usually test the responses and heart rate of a foetus via an ultrasound to ensure the baby’s health.
 The closer a pregnant woman gets to the date of delivery, the more unique are the kinds of movement.
-Normal foetal movements are hard to define due to the individuality of the foetus, but a fair estimate is that every foetus stretches their joints, hiccups, blinks, burps, and kicks.
-If you feel a movement that is not normal, consult a paediatrician for more detailed explanations about baby movements and take his opinion on the particular movement that had you worried.
+Normal foetal movements are hard to define due to the individuality of the foetus, but a fair estimate is that every foetus stretches its joints, hiccups, blinks, burps, and kicks.
+If you feel a movement that is not normal, consult a paediatrician for a more detailed explanation about baby movements and take his opinion on the particular movement that had you worried.

 Is it Okay If the Baby Moves at Night During Pregnancy

-Why Do Babies Kick or Move in the Womb at Night
+Why Do Babies Kick or Move in the Womb at Night?

 The activity of the baby at night could be caused by your inactivity at night.
 During the day your movements can have an effect similar to that of a crib that rocks the baby to sleep.
 Inactivity could spark the foetus into a sense of alertness.